matteoferla/DirEvo_tools/readme.md

 # Intro
 Please see my mutagenesis repository.

+# Where was I?
+* in QQC.py MC module.

 # To Do list
 ## mutationprimer